 Discord is a communication platform that allows gamers (and everybody else) to organize themselves in so-called servers.
 The platform is available on Android, iPhone, Mac, Xbox, PlayStation, and PC devices.

 Founded in 2015 and headquartered in San Francisco, Discord has quickly risen to become one of the world’s most prominent chat apps.
-The company now hosts over 100 million active users, which are spread out across 6.7 million servers.
+The company now hosts over 150 million active users, which are spread out across millions of servers.

 What Is Discord?

 Discord is a chat application specifically tailored towards video game players.
-The platform supports communication via text, voice chat, and video calls.
-The application is available for Android, iPhone, Mac, Xbox, PlayStation, and PC devices.
+It supports communication via text, voice chat, and video calls.

 Discord allows its users to organize themselves in communities, which are referred to as Discord Servers.
 Its functionality is similar to Slack groups.
 These servers are filled with various channels, which are used to discuss and coordinate on different topics.